MICROORGANISMS, cilt.8, sa.7, ss.1-14, 2020 (SCI-Expanded)

 using a glucose-based medium under nitrogen-limited conditions in shake-flask cultivations.
 Twelve

-culture collections were tested, and moderate lipid quantities (up to 1.30 g
+culture collections were tested, and moderate lipid quantities (up to 1.30 g/L) were produced; in

 many instances, nitrogen limitation led to citric acid production in the medium.
 Lipids were mainly